Occupational Therapy Assistant (OTA)

-In 2010 occupational therapy assistants held about 29,000 jobs in the United States.
-Most work in occupational therapists' offices or in the offices of physical therapists, speech pathologists or audiologists.
-Many others are employed by nursing care facilities and hospitals.
+- Most work in occupational therapists' offices or the offices of physical therapists, speech pathologists, or audiologists.
+Nursing care facilities and hospitals employ others.
 Some work for schools and home health care agencies.

 A Day in an Occupational Therapy Assistant's Life